128technology/docs/docs/config_ha.md

 Follow the setps in [Non-forwarding HA Interfaces](config_non_forwarding_ha_interfaces.md) in order to provision an interface to connect between peer SSR nodes.

 ## Configuring the Shared Interface(s)
-For systems configured prior to release 5.4, Dual Node High Availability is configured using a shared MAC interface, and is described below.
+For systems configured prior to release 5.4, Dual Node High Availability can be configured using a shared MAC interface, and is described below.
 For systems configured on release 5.4 and later, High Availability can be configured using VRRP.
 See [High Availability Using VRRP](#high-availability-using-vrrp) for information about using VRRP for dual-node failover.

 A highly available router is comprised of exactly two routing nodes within the same _router_ container.
 (Configuring two routers, each comprised of one node, cannot be made highly available.)
 Additionally, the routers must have at least one shared interface in common.